shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 ## 3. Integrate

 Here is how a simple HTML/CSS/JS app integrates with the {{config.extra.arcana.wallet_name}}.
-Depending upon your app type, the integration instructions may vary. [[integrate-gasless-app#integrate-app|Learn more...]]

 {% include "./text-snippets/quick-start-int-auth-evm.md" %}

+Depending upon your app type, the integration instructions may vary. [[integrate-gasless-app|Learn more...]]

 ### Onboard Users

 Here is how a simple HTML/CSS/JS app can onboard the user via social login.

+{% include "./text-snippets/quick-start-auth-onboard.md" %}

 Depending upon your app type, the user onboarding instructions may vary. [[gasless-user-onboarding#onboard-users|Learn more...]]

-{% include "./text-snippets/quick-start-auth-onboard.md" %}

 ### Sign Transactions